 Before I moved to Toronto, I was as guilty as anyone else: “Toronto is the worst” for being outside.
 After being here a few month, however, I’ve grown to appreciate the small, natural wonders: the narrow creek weaving its way behind subdivision homes, the secret waterfalls of the Niagara escarpment, the dozens of tiny Ontario Parks protecting hidden gems.
-Today I want to share one of these gems with you – Rattlesnake Point, an area with short hikes, great climbing and a certain Game of Thrones vibe.
+Today I want to share one of these gems and tell you about hiking at Rattlesnake Point, an area with short hikes, great climbing and a certain Game of Thrones vibe.

 Rattlesnake Point is a conservation area in the Halton Region, located 10 minutes from Milton and an hour from Toronto.
 Despite its proximity to suburbia, it is possible to step out of the hustle-and-bustle life and find momentary peace on the trails.
 On either side you’ll see thousand year old cedars, impossible rock formations and, in the spring and early summer, hundreds of Great White Trilliums (Ontario’s provincial flower).